A5shi5h/music-player/README.md

 Where did I face problem
 1. I faced problem while building logic for forward and backward button as I wanted the song to continue playing and not pause when new song was played.

+Big thanks to Sheriyan Coding School for the guidance......